tvdboom/ATOM/README.md

 	+ **test_size: float, optional (default=0.3)**
 	Split ratio of the train and test set.
 	+ **log: string or None, optional (default=None)**
-	Name of the log file.
+	Name of the log file. 'auto' for default name with date and time.
 None to not save any log.
 	+ **n_jobs: int, optional (default=1)**
 	Number of cores to use for parallel processing.
 		+ If -1, use all available cores